 Iridescent carnival glass is made by applying a finish while the pressed glass is still hot, then firing it one more time to bring out a rainbow of colors.

-I got out my vintage Indiana Glass deviled egg plate, in the Hobnail pattern in green.
-It is a cute piece, and inspirational for an Easter table display.
+I'm using my vintage Indiana Glass deviled egg plate, in the Hobnail pattern in green.
+It is a beautiful piece, and inspirational for an Easter table display.

 I used a classic set of egg color tablets, and classic jelly beans, to coordinate with my plate.
 Those eggs may end up deviled, or may just go into some tuna salad sandwich spread.
 The jelly beans will be easy to dispatch.